 More affordable and accessible child care is important for families and the province as a whole.
-It helps build on our communities; and, it encourages parents - in particular women and single parents - to return to the workplace.
+It helps build our communities; and, it encourages parents - in particular women and single parents - to return to the workplace.

-In a report released by the Canadian Centre for Policy Alternatives that surveyed 28 major Canadian cities, it was noted that uptake on the Operating Grant Program in St. John's resulted in a drop in child care fees.
+Mr. Speaker, in a report released by the Canadian Centre for Policy Alternatives that surveyed 28 major Canadian cities, it was noted that uptake on the Operating Grant Program in St. John's has resulted in a drop in child care fees.
 St. John's is the only city, of the 28 surveyed, that has shown an overall drop in fees since their first report in 2014.

-Building on the additional 1,000 affordable child care spaces created last year, Budget 2019 allocates approximately \$60 million for early childhood development, which includes \$7.4 million through an agreement with the federal government.
+Building on the additional 1,000 affordable child care spaces created since last year, Budget 2019 allocates approximately \$60 million for early childhood development, which includes \$7.4 million through an agreement with the Federal Government.